wp-cli/embed-command/README.md

 	[--post-id=<id>]
 		Cache oEmbed response for a given post.

-	[--skip-cache]
-		Ignore already cached oEmbed responses.

-	[--raw]
-		Return the raw oEmbed response instead of the resulting HTML.
-Only possible when there's no internal handler for the given URL.

 	[--discover]
 		Enable oEmbed discovery.
 Defaults to true.

+	[--skip-cache]
+		Ignore already cached oEmbed responses.
+Has no effect if using the 'raw' option, which doesn't use the cache.

+	[--skip-sanitization]
+		Remove the filter that WordPress from 4.4 onwards uses to sanitize oEmbed responses.
+Has no effect if using the 'raw' option, which by-passes sanitization.

+	[--do-shortcode]
+		If the URL is handled by a registered embed handler and returns a shortcode, do shortcode and return result.
+Has no effect if using the 'raw' option, which by-passes handlers.

 	[--limit-response-size=<size>]
 		Limit the size of the resulting HTML when using discovery.
-Default 150 KB.

-	[--format=<format>]
-		Which data format to prefer when requesting oEmbed data.
+Default 150 KB (the standard WordPress limit).
+Not compatible with 'no-discover'.

+	[--raw]
+		Return the raw oEmbed response instead of the resulting HTML.
+Ignores the cache and does not sanitize responses or use registered embed handlers.

+	[--raw-format=<json|xml>]
+		Render raw oEmbed data in a particular format.
+Defaults to json.
+Can only be specified in conjunction with the 'raw' option.
 		---
 		options:
 		  - json